 Thinned, weakened bones (osteoporosis) is one possible complication of POI.
 Osteoporosis can increase your chances of a broken bone.
 Your healthcare provider may give you advice to help keep your bones healthy.
 This may include taking extra calcium and vitamin D, quitting smoking, and exercising more.

 Some women are upset to learn that they have POI, especially if they still want children.
 This can lead to depression and anxiety.
 Talking with a mental health provider may help.

 See your healthcare provider or gynecologist if your menstrual cycle has been irregular for a few months, or if you have other symptoms of POI.

-- POI is when a woman has fewer eggs, or the eggs fail to release properly.
-In most cases, doctors don’t know why this happens.
+- A woman with POI has fewer eggs, or the eggs fail to release properly.
+In most cases, healthcare providers don’t know why this happens.

 - Infertility, irregular menstrual cycles, vaginal dryness, and irritability are some possible symptoms of POI.
 Some women with POI don’t have any of these symptoms.

 - Estrogen therapy is a main treatment for the symptoms of POI.

 Tips to help you get the most from a visit to your healthcare provider: